Presented by the Ontario Library Association

 |3:00 - 4:00

 End the day with a talk about science fiction and diversity.
 “Geek girl” Sam Maggs is the author of The Fangirl’s Guide to the Galaxy and Wonder Women, and she is also an assistant writer for video game developer Bioware.
-Sam will be reading from her work, talking about science fiction, gaming and women, and signing her books at the OLA Store table afterward.
+Sam will be reading from her work, talking about science fiction, gaming and women, and signing her books at The Library Marketplace table afterward.

 ||Final Comments and Door Prizes